The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 “I felt very lost.
 A loss of identity replaced the happy me I’d known.
 Up until then, I was academically capable.
 I worked hard and performed in the oil industry, drank lots of beer, and had a good time, and that was it.
 I had two conflicting views.
 One saying is to do what society expects of you; the other is to follow your soul, which Joseph Campbell says about following your bliss.
 There was also a constant inner tension which gripped and filled me.”

-Some tools and practices are helpful for the DNOS journey.
+7. Inner practices and tools are helpful for the DNOS journey.

-“I started meditating every day, and that’s when the powerful changes started.
+“I started meditating daily, and that’s when the powerful changes started.
 That’s when the healing began, and my spirit could work through me because there was an opening.
 I had 30 years of reading books and knowing the next steps, but now things began to change.”

 “Meditation was the gift of the dark night of the soul.”

 “Learning, whether it’s books, podcasts, movies, mentors, coaches, counsellors.
-Always learning because somewhere in there you’re going to recognize yourself, get normalization, validation, and tools.”
+Always learning because you’ll recognize yourself somewhere in there, get normalization, validation, and tools.”

 “We must go through experiences that allow us to surrender and learn to let go.
 The suffering is more a choice of how we interpret what is happening – we don’t always know that we’re evolving.”